kuyucuburak/light-it-up/README.md

 Light It Up is deployed with [Firebase Hosting](https://firebase.google.com/docs/hosting).
 You can play Light It Up from: https://lightitup-75515.firebaseapp.com/

-## Supported Operating Systems
 This game is mainly developed for Web.
 But, we designed algorithms in the way that we can support any scale.
-Thus, Light It Up can be run in an Android or IOS device as well!
-So supported operating systems are as below:
+Thus, Light It Up can be run in an Android device or iOS device as well!
+So supported operating systems are: Web, Android and iOS.
-- Web
-- Android
-- iOS

 ## Screenshots
 - Screenshots for 2 different levels that is taken in Chrome: